 Committee members have close ties to the information services of Nordic governments.
 As a result, books, periodicals, and newspapers regularly arrive from Nordic countries.

 Courses appropriate for Scandinavian studies have been offered in anthropology, comparative literature, English, German and Scandinavian, political science, sociology, and other departments.
-The Department of German and Scandinavian offers language instruction in Danish, Finnish, Norwegian, and Swedish.
+The Department of German and Scandinavian offers language instruction in Swedish.